ranul-pallemulle/CommQ.Data/README.md

 # CommQ.Data

 A Unit of Work implementation.
 Uses types from System.Data.
-Includes some helper classes to make database access more convenient.

 Not an ORM.

+## Usage
+Install the `CommQ.Data` NuGet package - https://www.nuget.org/packages/CommQ.Data/

+Alternatively, install the `CommQ.Data.Abstractions` NuGet package in your core/domain project and install `CommQ.Data` elsewhere - https://www.nuget.org/packages/CommQ.Data.Abstractions/

 ### Creating a unit of work
+Note: if you are using dependency injection, see [Dependency Injection](#dependency-injection).
 ```csharp
 var factory = new UnitOfWorkFactory(connectionString);
 await using var uow = await factory.CreateAsync();